alex1792/Scoreboard/README.md

 ## 開發日誌
 ### 2025/04/02
-- 完成登入功能
+- Finish login function
 ---

 ### 2025/04/03
-- 完成增加分數功能（僅限登入後使用）
+- Score adjustment funciton (only when logged in)
 ---

 ### 2025/04/04
-- 加入分數更新的即時同步功能：
-  - 所有用戶均可即時看到更新的分數
+- Score update in real time and syncronization:
+  - Every user will upadte the score in real time.
 ---

 ### 2025/04/05
-- 新增裁判管理功能：
+- 新增裁判管理功能：  Creating Manage Umpire funciton:
-  - 設定只有 `alex` 能管理其他用戶是否為裁判
+  - only `alex` can access the manage function, can assign users to be an umpire or not
 ---

 ### 2025/04/06
-- 限制分數編輯權限：
-  - 只有裁判可以使用編輯分數的按鈕
+- Set the upper bound of score and access to score adjustment:
+  - Only umpire can adjust the score by clicking the button
 ---

 ### 2025/04/07
-- 新增減分按鈕
+- Creating minus points button
-- 修改 `scoreboard.html`：
+- Update `scoreboard.html`：
-  - 繼承 `base.html`
+  - inherits `base.html`
-- 新增 `/users` 頁面：
+- Update `/users` page：
-  - 用於查詢資料庫中的所有用戶
+  - used for query all users in database
 ---

 ### 2025/04/08
-- 擴展 Database class 功能：
+- Expand Database class functions：
-  - 新增多個 Query function，簡化在 `routes.py` 中執行查詢的流程：
+  - Adding more Query function, simplify the process of executing queries in `routes.py`：
     ```
     db = Database('database.db')
     db.query_function()
     db.close()
     ```
-- 新增比賽管理功能與頁面：
-  - 一鍵清空資料庫中的所有比賽
+- Added new competition management functions and pages：
+  - Clear all matches in the database with one click
-  - 根據 `match_id` 刪除比賽
+  - Delete match according to `match_id`
-  - 顯示比賽狀態（schedule, ongoing, finished），並同步更新到記分板中
+  - Showing (schedule, ongoing, finished), and synchronously update to the scoreboard
 ---

 ### 2025/04/09
-- 改善查看所有比賽的頁面：
+- Improvements to the page for viewing all matches:
-  - 顯示 `match_id`, `player1_name`, `player2_name`, `score1`, `score2`, `status`
+  - showing `match_id`, `player1_name`, `player2_name`, `score1`, `score2`, `status`
-- 合併分數更新與狀態更新至同一個 broadcast function 中
+- Combine score updates and status updates into the same broadcast function
-- 即時更新分數與狀態至 `check_all_match` 頁面
+- Instantly update the score and status to the `check all_match` page
-- 增加不同 CSS 美化效果（尚待加強）
+- Add different CSS beautification effects (to be enhanced)
 ---

 ### 2025/04/10
-- 修改排版：
+- Modify the layout：
-  - 將 HTML 中的 CSS 移至獨立 `.css` 文件
+  - Move CSS from HTML to separate `.css` files
-- 改善 `check all matches` 頁面：
+- Improve `check all matches` page：
-  - 所有 match-card 均為超連結，指向記分板頁面
+  - All match-cards are hyperlinks pointing to the scoreboard page
+---

+### 2025/04/11
+- Modify the layout
 ---